-This bright, fresh salad is loaded with delicious seasonal produce – perfect to chase away the winter blues!
+This bright, fresh Arugula Orange Salad with Lemon Ginger Dressing is loaded with delicious seasonal produce – perfect to chase away the winter blues!

 Next time you’re at the market, check out all the different types of oranges.
 If navel oranges are the only ones that typically make their way into your shopping cart, you’re missing out on some unbelievably delicious options.
 I used navel, Cara Cara and blood oranges for this salad, but other varieties such as clementines, tangerines, tangelos and/or mandarins would make delicious alternatives too.
 The beautiful hue of color that is unique to each variety makes for a gorgeous presentation!